souhailsegni/souhailsegni/README.md

 Souhail is a highly motivated and committed DevOps and cloud Engineer, with specialized skills in Cloud Native technologies.
 I'm a technology enthusiast who loves to:

+- Develop and maintain reliable systems
+- Solve problems
 - Share with others
-- write articles
+- Write articles
-- give talks
+- Help others
-- record technical videos

 ...
 ### 🌱 Expertises